Apply for Housing

 If you have questions or need special room accommodations, please contact us: email@example.com or 208-885-6571.

-Students will need to pay a $200 security deposit to reserve their rooms.
+Students will need to pay a $200 housing deposit to reserve their room.

 - The deposit is returned to the student’s University Account upon successful completion of the terms of the license agreement.